-I also hope you enjoyed reading my best skincare advice for young teens and will start implementing good practices on your way towards healthy and gorgeous-looking skin.
+I also hope you enjoyed reading and I hope you will start implementing good practices on your way towards healthy and gorgeous-looking skin.

 Which part of your skincare routine changed your skin for the better?
 Also, what are your favorite skincare products?
 I would love to read your answers in the comments below!

 Thanks for stopping by!
 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.